ibm-cloud-architecture/refarch-kc/docs/deployments/reposlist.md

 * [Real time analytics with IBM Streaming Analytics](https://github.com/ibm-cloud-architecture/refarch-kc-streams) to identify problem on containers from real time events.
 * [Order management microservice using CQRS and event sourcing pattern](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms).
 * [Voyage microservice](https://github.com/ibm-cloud-architecture/refarch-kc-ms/tree/master/voyages-ms) to support the order management and ship voyage assignment.
+* [Container microservice](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/) to support the container management and tools to do machine learning on top of event store from Kafka.